saidvandeklundert/saidvandeklundert.github.io/_posts/2019-08-3-arista-eapi-using-pyeapi.md

 ================

 The eAPI certain looks to be of great value for anything related to operations.
 I like how easy it is to translate your CLI routines into a script and how you can use the CLI to discover how output will be presented in JSON.
+Working out how to automate tasks currently done from the CLI is pretty easy.